OpenEvalProject/evals/manuscripts/elife-78273/v2/manuscript.md

 **Figure 2.:** Calu-3 cells were incubated with rhCHI3L1 (CHI3L1, 250 ng/ml) or vehicle control for 48 hr in the presence of anti-CHI3L1 (FRG) or its isotype control (IgG).
 Pseudoviruses (PS) that contain S proteins with the (A) G614, (B) alpha, (C) beta, (D) gamma, or (E) delta mutations were added, and GFP was quantitated by fluorescence-activated cell sorting (FACS).
 The percentage of GFP-positive cells was evaluated by flow cytometry.
 The noted values are representative of a minimum of three similar evaluations.

-## The monoclonal antibody ‘FRG’ abrogates the CHI3L1-induced increase in epithelial cell uptake of the delta pseudotyped viral variants
+### The monoclonal antibody ‘FRG’ abrogates the CHI3L1-induced increase in epithelial cell uptake of the delta pseudotyped viral variants

 Because the delta SC2 variant has had such impressive clinical effects, the ability of FRG to alter its ability to infect human epithelial cells was also assessed.
 Fluorescence-activated cell sorting (FACS)-based evaluations demonstrated that CHI3L1 was a potent stimulator of the uptake of the pseudovirus with delta S protein mutations (Figure 2E).
 FRG abrogated this increase while treatment with the IgG control did not (Figure 2E).
 Interestingly, FRG also diminished pseudovirus uptake by Calu-3 cells even when exogenous CHI3L1 was not administered (Figure 2E).
 These findings were reinforced by immunocyotchemical evaluations.
 These studies demonstrated that CHI3L1 augmented Calu-3 cell ACE2 accumulation and delta pseudovirus infection (Figure 3).
 They also demonstrated that FRG abrogated the expression of ACE2 and delta pseudovirus infection at baseline and/or after the administration of rCHI3L1 (Figure 3).
 When viewed in combination, these studies demonstrate that monoclonal anti-CHI3L1 antibody (FRG) targeting exogenous and/or endogenous CHI3L1 effectively inhibits the expression of ACE2 and the uptake of pseudoviruses with the delta or other S protein mutations.

 ![Figure 3.](https://cdn.elifesciences.org/articles/78273/elife-78273-fig3-v2.jpg)

 **Figure 3.:** Calu-3 cells were incubated in the presence and/or absence of rhCHI3L1 (CHI3L1) in the presence of FRG or its isotype control.
 (A) Pseudoviruses with delta S proteins (PS-δ) were added, and ACE2 and GFP viral infection were evaluated using double-labeled immunocytochemistry (ICC).
 DAPI (blue) was used to evaluate nuclei, red label was used to evaluate ACE2, and the pseudoviruses contained GFP.
 (B, C) The quantification of ACE2 can be seen in panel (B), and the quantification of GFP is illustrated in panel (C).
 These evaluations were done using fluorescent microscopy (×20 of original magnification).
 In these quantifications, five randomly selected fields were evaluated.
 The values in panels (B, C) are the mean ± SEM of the noted five evaluations. **p<0.01; ***p<0.001, ****p<0.0001; ns, not significant (one-way ANOVA with multiple comparisons).
-Scale bar:10 μm (applies to all subpanels in A).Figure 3—source data 1.
+Scale bar:10 μm (applies to all subpanels in A).

-## Kasugamycin is a small molecule with strong anti-CHI3L1 activity
+### Kasugamycin is a small molecule with strong anti-CHI3L1 activity

 Recent studies from our lab and others identified that Kasugamycin, an aminoglycoside antibiotic, is a novel small molecule that has a strong anti-Chitinase 1 (CHIT1) activities (Lee et al., 2021; Qi et al., 2021).
 Since CHIT1 and CHI3L1 share structural homologies as members of 18-glycohydrolase family, we tested whether kasugamycin (KSM) inhibits CHI3L1 activity similarly to CHIT1.
 As shown in Figure 4, KSM treatment abrogated CHI3L1 stimulated ERK and AKT activation in Calu-3 cells, suggesting a strong anti-CHI3L1 activity of KSM.

 ![Figure 4.](https://cdn.elifesciences.org/articles/78273/elife-78273-fig4-v2.jpg)

 **Figure 4.:** Calu-3 cells were stimulated with rhCHI3L1 (250 ng/ml) or its vehicle control for 2 hr in the presence of kasugamycin (250 ng/ml) and vehicle control (PBS).
 (A, B) Western blotting and densitometry analysis were then employed to evaluate the levels of activated (phosphorylated) (p) and total ERK (A) and AKT (B).
-The noted figure is representative of a minimum of three similar experiments. ***p<0.0001 (t-test).Figure 4—source data 1.Figure 4.
+The noted figure is representative of a minimum of three similar experiments. ***p<0.0001 (t-test).

-## Kasugamycin abrogates the CHI3L1-induced increase in epithelial cell uptake of the alpha, beta, and gamma pseudovirus variants
+### Kasugamycin abrogates the CHI3L1-induced increase in epithelial cell uptake of the alpha, beta, and gamma pseudovirus variants

 Studies were next undertaken to define the effects of kasugamycin on the uptake of pseudovirus by Calu-3 cells treated with or without rCHI3L1.
 As seen with the ancestral G614 S protein mutation, treatment of Calu-3 cells with rCHI3L1 augmented ancestral pseudovirus uptake and kasugamycin abrogated these stimulatory effects (Figure 5A). rCHI3L1 had similar stimulatory effects in experiments using pseudoviruses with α, β, or γ S protein mutations (Figure 5B−D), and these stimulatory effects were markedly decreased by kasugamycin (Figure 5A−D).
 When viewed in combination, these studies demonstrate that kasugamycin targeting exogenous and/or endogenous CHI3L1 effectively inhibits the uptake of pseudovirus with ancestral, α, β, or γ S protein mutations.